Differentially Private Formation Control: Privacy and Network Co-Design: Privacy and Network Co-design

 \end{problem}

-First, we describe the objective function of Problem~\ref{prob:codesign}.
-In the objective function, the purpose of $Tr(L(\mathcal{G}))$ is to produce a network that uses as little edge weight as possible.
-In Theorem~\ref{thm:error_bound}, the numerator of the error bound grows as $w_{ij}$ grows.
-With $Tr(L(\mathcal{G}))=\sum_{i\in[N]}d_{i},$ minimizing this will produce a solution where each agent has a small degree, which promotes better network-level performance.
-If edge weights represent or are correlated to a monetary cost, minimizing $Tr(L(\mathcal{G}))$ also produces a solution that will use as little cost as possible.
-For the other term in the objective function, $\sum_{i\in[N]}\epsilon_{i}^{2},$ minimizing this function will make each agent's privacy level as strong as possible; since the strength of privacy grows as $\epsilon_{i}$ shrinks, this term will force the solution to have a strong level of privacy for each agent.
-The weighting factor $\vartheta\in\mathbb{R}$ allows the user to prioritize a solution with a strong level of privacy or small degrees for each agent.

-We now describe the constraints of Problem~\ref{prob:codesign}.
-The first constraint requires that the total mean square error of the network, $e_{ss},$ is less than some user-defined value $e_{R}$.
-A sufficient condition for $e_{ss}\leq e_{R}$ can be found by requiring that the bound in Theorem 2 is less than $e_{R},$ which is what we implement here.
-The second constraint requires that each agent's privacy level is at least as strong as that agent's weakest acceptable privacy level, which is set by $\epsilon_{i}^{max}$.
-The last constraint requires that the solution produces a connected graph.
-Connectivity for the weighted graph can be ensured by $\lambda_{2}(L(\mathcal{G}))>0$, but we implement the constraint $\lambda_{2}(L(\mathcal{G}))\geq\lambda_{2_{L}}$ for some user defined $\lambda_{2_{L}}>0$ so the user has some control over how connected the resulting graph is.
-For example, $\lambda_{2_{L}}$ can be set to the algebraic connectivity of the line graph on $N$ nodes, which has the least algebraic connectivity among graphs on $N$ nodes.
+{In the objective function, the term $\sum_{i = 1}^{N} \epsilon_{i}^{2}$, helps make each agent's privacy stronger since privacy is stronger as~$\epsilon_i$ shrinks. {We choose a quadratic function to penalize large privacy parameters more heavily, but this choice is not essential for our framework, and any convex function of the decision variables~$\{\epsilon_i\}_{i \in [N]}$ is admissible. } For the term $-\lambda_{2}(L(\mathcal{G})),$ minimizing this helps produce a network which is as connected as possible, i.e., maximizing the algebraic connectivity will produce a solution which promotes better network-level convergence properties. } {The first constraint requires that the total mean square error of the network is less than some user-defined value $e_{R}$.
+The second constraint requires that each agent's privacy level obeys the constraint that the agent has specified.
+The last constraint budgets how much edge weight can be used, specifically the total edge weight used may not exceed~$B.$}

-Overall, solving Problem~\ref{prob:codesign} will produce a communication topology and privacy parameters that will meet global performance and connectivity constraints while allowing agents to be as private as possible.
+Overall, solving Problem~\ref{prob:codesign} will produce a communication topology and privacy parameters that will meet a global performance constraint while allowing agents to be as private as possible.
 This solves Problem~\ref{prob:main}.\ref{prob3}.
+The main computational challenge in solving Problem~\ref{prob:codesign} comes from the objective function and first constraint.
+Both depend on the algebraic connectivity of the graph~$\mathcal{G}$, namely~$\lambda_2\big(L(\mathcal{G})\big)$, and for~$N$ nodes the computation of~$\lambda_2\big(L(\mathcal{G})\big)$ has~$O(N^3)$ complexity~\cite{parlett2000qr}.
+Furthermore, Problem~\ref{prob:codesign} is nonconvex due to the constraint on steady-state error, and thus one typically cannot expect to find a global solution to it.
+To address these challenges while maintaining the essential structure of the co-design problem, we develop a relaxed formulation in the following subsection.